Sport Launch Area:

-- If questioned, fliers must provided evidence that any high powered rocket that they present for flight will not exceed the 15,000 foot waiver ceiling limit in effect.
+- If questioned, fliers must provide evidence that any high-powered rocket that they present for flight will not exceed the 15,000-foot waiver ceiling limit in effect.

 - No one without a NARAM name badge is allowed past the spectator barrier.

 - No one under-age or not certified for the applicable motor impulse will be allowed past the safety check with a rocket containing a high power motor unless accompanied by an appropriately certified sponsor.

 - All igniters for high power rockets will be installed only at the pad before the flight, They must be brought to the safety check in desk separately from, but along with the rocket.

 - Sensitive igniters (such at “electric match” and” flash bulb” ) must be shorted out until hooked up to the range launch control system at the pad.

 - Altimeters with ejection charges are no to be powered up until the rocket is at the pad and raised for flight .

 - All motors must be currently certified to be flown on the NARAM field.